aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.gridweb/webworksheet/_index.md

 public class WebWorksheet extends Control
 ```

 Represents a web worksheet.

+**Remarks**

 NOTE: This class is now obsolete. please use GridWorksheet Instead.
 This class will be removed after 6 months since Aug.
 2014.
 Aspose apologizes for any inconvenience you may have experienced.

 **Example**